tastekinalperenn/HoughTransformCircleDetection/README.md

 # HoughTransformCircleDetection

 **Overview**<br />
-With this homework, we will learn the Hough Transform method, which is used to detect geometric shapes such as lines and circles.
+With this implementation, we will learn the Hough Transform method, which is used to detect geometric shapes such as lines and circles.
 We will try to detect circles on images using Hough Transform.
 We will implement the steps of the algorithm from start to finish.
-We will compare the circles we detect with the given ground truth values and test how well the algorithm works.
-We will draw the circles that we find with using Hough Transform on the pictures.
+We will compare the circles that we detect with the given ground truth values and test how well the algorithm works.
+We will draw the circles that we find with using Hough Transform on the images.

 **Edge Detection**<br />
 I used the Canny edge detection method for edge detection.
 The algorithm basically consists of 5